c6o/docs/docs/getting-started/installation.md

 ---
-sidebar_position: 4
+sidebar_position: 1
 ---

-# Installing Codezero Local Agent
+# Installing Local Agent

 Codezero's developer tools assist in the development/testing of Kubernetes applications through a Command-Line Interface (CLI) and a Desktop application.